Confident Potty Training: A Gentle, Proven Path to Independence

 Key Features:

-This parent-guided training is introduced proactively before readiness signs fully emerge.
+This parent-guided training is introduced proactively before the signs of readiness fully emerge.

 Allow diaper-free time at home to build awareness.